Documentation for the Textpattern plugin smd_at_work by Stef Dawson follows this short message from our sponsor ;-)

 error_503 Page template, that will be delivered instead.

-When maintenance mode is on, a message is displayed in the lower-right hand corner of all admin-side panels to remind you of the fact, with a link to the preferences panel so you can easily turn it off.
+When maintenance mode is on, a message is displayed in the footer of all admin-side panels to remind you of the fact.
+Admins also have a link to the preferences panel so they can easily turn it off.

 If, for some inexplicable reason, you need a legacy version of a plugin, it can probably be found on the plugin archive page.